 “The appalling bus service in some parts of the ward is something I am very vocal about.
 I know so many people who have trouble getting into town for shopping, or are put off going to the cinema or for a night out in Southend because of the cost of a taxi home.
 I know some young residents who have to walk home from work very late at night because they’re on low wages and there are no buses.
 The council sadly has no direct control over the bus companies, but public pressure can and has improved services elsewhere and with a local councillor committed to the fight could do so here.

 “I shall be very pleased to receive your views on any of the above or, indeed, any other matters that you think I should be addressing.
-The perennial problems of cars speeding through the ‘short cut’ roads, poor pavements, potholes, parking, dog poo and footpath rubbish dumping will no doubt all come up and Gabriel and I will also continue to report instances of those to the council and getting them fixed.
+The perennial problems of cars speeding through the ‘short cut’ roads, poor pavements, potholes, inconsiderate parking and footpath rubbish dumping are of course all being raised and Gabriel and I are reporting instances of those to the council and getting them fixed.
 Road resurfacing, having been ignored for years by the current Independent councillor, has been started since we successfully pressed for roads here to be added to the list.”

 A vote for Martin Berry is a vote to gain a councillor who actually walks around the ward every day and is hard working and passionate about the area and its people.
 To follow the campaign please visit the St. Luke’s Labour Facebook page.